Rhino Dehorning Explained: A Conservation Approach to Save the Rhino

-All too often in the conservation arena, we are faced with making a choice between two options which are both unattractive.
+All too often in the conservation arena, we are faced with making a choice between two options around Rhino Dehorning, which are both unattractive.
 Think Donald vs Hilary…

-“Project Rhino, an association of like-minded organisations established in 2011 that facilitates vital rhino conservation interventions, is making a national and international call for funding to have approximately 200 rhino dehorned in KwaZulu-Natal, South Africa over the next year.
-Rhino dehorning is seen as a temporary measure to prevent the killing of a rhino for its horn by poachers.
+“Project Rhino, an association of like-minded organisations established in 2011 that facilitates vital Rhino conservation interventions, is making a national and international call for funding to have approximately 200 Rhino dehorned in KwaZulu-Natal, South Africa over the next year.
+Dehorning is seen as a temporary measure to prevent the killing of a Rhino for its horn by poachers.
 It is an ongoing process, as the horn regrows after removal.”

 Written by Dr Simon Morgan

 Support our work to Save the Rhino on our Conservation Projects!